Clos de l'Oratoire Saint-Emilion 2018 - Grand Cru Classé

 Nose

-Clos de l'Oratoire is a round and supple wine, highly appealing with its powerful fruit aromas and beautiful deep purple color.
-Merlot gives it both roundness and opulence, while Cabernet Franc brings power, aromatic complexity, and length on the palate.
+Clos de l’Oratoire is a round and supple wine, highly appealing with its powerful fruit aromas and beautiful deep purple color.
+The Merlot lends it both roundness and opulence, while the Cabernet Franc contributes power, aromatic complexity, and a long finish.

 Serve